CheesiePy/CheesiePy/README.md

 ### __🌱 I’m currently learning:__
-  - I'm starting my 3rd in Bcs Undergraduate in Tel-Hai Collage, Northen Israel
+  - I'm starting my 3rd in year as a Bcs Undergraduate in Tel-Hai Collage, Northen Israel

 ---